tpoth/accessible-planning-poker/README.md

 # Accessible Planning Poker

-A Rect App for Scrum Teams.
+A Rect App for SCRUM Teams.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).